 For your travels to be successful and not turn into one where you fall into substance abuse along the way, you need to plan intentionally.
 When it comes to accommodation, you may need to stay in places that aren’t arms-length from the bars, for example, if alcohol is an addiction.
 This means you may need to consider traveling to national parks where you can pitch your tent or live in designated camping areas.
 This kind of travel is positive because you get to spend time in nature, which helps alleviate symptoms of depression and anxiety, which may be a couple of the co-occurring disorders.

-If gambling is the addiction that you’re fighting to overcome, you may need to stay away from tourist places that are notorious for casinos, as you’ll be triggered to spend your time gambling.
+If gambling is the addiction that you’re fighting to overcome, one of the ways on how to avoid gambling is to stay away from tourist places that are notorious for casinos, as you’ll be triggered to spend your time gambling.
 You may also want to travel with just enough money to get by so you don’t feel tempted to splurge on addictive items.

 Rest is crucial for your wellness.
 You may find that you start craving substances when you feel extremely tired.
 The substances may help to give you a temporary energy boost and help you achieve certain tasks that you may have needed to.
 However, when the high wears off, you’ll be left feeling more exhausted than you were before.
 Extreme exhaustion also heightens symptoms of mental illness, placing you in a very difficult emotional, physical, and mental state.